MicrosoftDocs/visualstudio-docs/subscriptions/download-software.md

 - [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/)

 ## Next steps
-To learn more about locating, claiming and exporting product keys, check out our product keys documentation:
+To learn more about locating, claiming, and exporting product keys, check out our product keys documentation:
 - [Product keys overview](product-keys.md)
 - [Locate and claim keys](find-keys.md)

 Learn how to take advantage of other great benefits such as:
 - [Azure DevTest individual credit](vs-azure.md)
 - [Azure DevOps](vs-azure-devops.md)